open-forest-observatory/automate-metashape/README.md

 ### Internal Users

+For internal users working on a JS2 VM created using the OFO Dev CACAO template, run:

-Run `conda activate meta`
+`conda activate meta`

+to switch to a conda environment with a current Metashape python package preinstalled and configured.

+## Usage

 **Reproducible workflow scripts:** Simply clone this repository to your machine!

-## Usage

 The general command line call to run the worflow has three components:
 1. Call to Python